viperofficailll/Chill-Store/README.md

 # Chill-Store 🛒

 Welcome to **Chill-Store**, an e-commerce platform built for a smooth and modern shopping experience.
-This project includes both frontend and backend implementations, supporting product listings, image uploads, and payment processing via eSewa.
+This project includes both frontend and backend implementations, supporting product listings, image uploads, and payment processing via **eSewa**.

 ---